By Sean E. Andres

 The daughter of two people who escaped slavery, Priscilla Jane Thompson wrote and self-published poetry to help inspire the Harlem Renaissance all the way from Rossmoyne, a neighborhood in Cincinnati.
-Inspired by the stories of her parents and other black folks in the Cincinnati area, Priscilla wrote cutting verses on slavery and the injustices that survived with abolition.
+Inspired by the stories of her parents and other Black folks in the Cincinnati area, Priscilla wrote cutting verses on slavery and the injustices that survived with abolition.
 Her poetry as a whole would be considered an ode to the wisdom and beauty of the Black woman.

 Here, John and Clara had Priscilla Jane in 1871.* Priscilla.
 John and Clara raised their children to be educated and immersed with the arts.
 By 1880, Clara Jane had died, and a woman named Mrs. Polly Dixon seems to have stepped in as a motherly figure for the children, as evidenced by one of Priscilla’s poems “To a Deceased Friend” written in her memory.
 Their older brother Garland took the place of their father, though their father was living, as was customary in Victorian society.

 After school, Priscilla trained to be a teacher but could never do so due to ongoing sufferings from heart disease.
 She did manage to teach in some manner with Sunday school at Zion Baptist Church.
 Instead of teaching full-time, Priscilla began writing and reading her work in the area.
 Priscilla lived with her siblings Garland, Clara, and Aaron.
 Providing a steady income, Garland continued to work with the Schenck family and learned the trade of concrete finishing and wood sculpting in doing so.